-This discussion and analysis are intended to serve as an introduction to the School's basic financial statements.
-The School's basic financial statements consist of three components; 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
+This discussion and analysis is intended to serve as an introduction to School's basic financial statements.
+The School's basic financial statements consist of three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.
 The basic financial statements present two different views of the School through the use of government-wide statements and fund financial statements.
-In addition to the basic financial statements, this report contains other supplemental information that will enhance the understanding of the financial condition of School.
+In addition to the basic financial statements, this report contains other supplemental information to enhance the reader's understanding of the financial condition of School.
+This document also includes the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards, as well as the management letter required by the Rules of the Auditor General, Chapter 10.850, Audits of Charter Schools and Similar Entities.

-Government-wide Financial Statements
+Government-Wide Financial Statements